 I think (although I don’t know for sure) that this is the same machine internally as the one sold under the brand name Swan Retro (and others), above.
 It has all the same or remarkably similar features, including the thermometre, and it looks almost the same.

-So you may question why I’m including this machine if it’s the same as the one above, and the simple reason is: preference.
-If a machine like this or the Swan Retro look like a good match for you, given they’re so similar, you have a preference if one brand is out of stock or if one happens to be available at a better price than the other, though they’re both usually a similar price.
+So you may question why I’m including this machine if it’s the same as the one above, and the simple reason is: choice.
+If a machine like this or the Swan Retro look like a good match for you, given they’re so similar, you have a choice if one brand is out of stock or if one happens to be available at a better price than the other, although they’re both usually a similar price.

 Check Price - Gaggia Direct